Caxton Gibbet services

 The Costcutter store was rebranded to Premier in February 2021, gaining Costa Express and f'real Milkshakes machines. f'real was later removed.

-Caxton Park often tries to call itself a service area.
-England's national highway authority plans to replace the current A428 with the new A421, which will require traffic to exit to access Caxton Gibbet and therefore turn it into more of a destination.
-These plans also refer to the place as a service area, but this appears to be colloquial rather than a formal designation.
+The A428 is about to be replaced by the new A421, which will require traffic to exit to access Caxton Gibbet, and therefore turn it into more of a destination.
+The A421 plan also refers to the place as a service area, but this appears to be colloquial rather than a formal designation.

 Alternatives